Why Become a Physical Therapist Assistant?

 Graduates are eligible to take the National Physical Therapy Examination for the Physical Therapist Assistant administered by the Federation of State Boards of Physical Therapy.

-Apply to the Physical Therapy Assistant Program Now
+Apply Now to the Physical Therapist Assistant (PTA) Program!

 Accreditation